jpzk/blockchain-importer/README.md

 2. Kafka ecosystem, brokers, zookeeper, schema-registry
 3. For storing the current processed block height and block hashes (used for *push verify* mode) the importer needs a PostgresSQL database

+## Avro Protocol

+The Bitcoin protocol in blockchain-importer is specified in Avro as Block, Coinbase, Transaction, Input, Output and Script.
+The definition is [encoded as case classes in Scala using avro4s](https://github.com/jpzk/blockchain-importer/blob/master/src/main/scala/bitcoin/Bitcoin.scala).

 ## Building your own Docker image

 ```